Ross County F.C.: Entry to the Scottish Football League

+Rise to the top flight

 Ross County secured promotion to the Scottish Premier League for the first time on 10 April 2012 when their nearest rival to the title Dundee failed to beat Queen of the South.
 During this push to promotion, Ross County embarked on a 40-game undefeated run in league football, which continued into the Scottish Premier League.
 The run was ended by St Johnstone on 22 September 2012.
 The Staggies parted company with George and Derek Adams on 28 August 2014 following a poor start to the 2014–15 campaign.
 Jim McIntyre was appointed manager on 9 September 2014, with Billy Dodds as his assistant.

+League Cup victory

 On 13 March 2016, Ross County won their first ever major trophy when they beat Hibernian 2–1 in the final of the 2015–16 Scottish League Cup.
 The team's fortunes declined after this success, and they were relegated at the end of the 2017–18 season.

 The club secured an immediate return to the Scottish Premiership after a 4–0 win at home to Queen of the South on 26 April 2019 saw them lift the 2018–19 Scottish Championship.